 “We are thrilled to welcome Mack as our new June D.W.
 Kalijarvi Employment Law Fellow and look forward to nurturing and strengthening the next generation of dedicated employment law attorneys,” said Elaine Fitch, managing partner for KCNF.

-Karbon’s passion for workplace justice was ignited when she had the opportunity to intern at the Delaware Department of Justice’s Community Engagement Unit, where she witnessed the transformative power of fair employment practices.
-She also served as a judicial extern for Equal Employment Opportunity Commission Administrative Judge Neile Eisner and as an intern at the U.S. Department of Justice’s Civil Rights Division, Employment Litigation Section.
+Karbon’s passion for workplace justice was ignited when they had the opportunity to intern at the Delaware Department of Justice’s Community Engagement Unit, where they witnessed the transformative power of fair employment practices.
+They also served as a judicial extern for Equal Employment Opportunity Commission Administrative Judge Neile Eisner and as an intern at the U.S. Department of Justice’s Civil Rights Division, Employment Litigation Section.

-She received her undergraduate degree from the University of Miami and her law degree from Washington University School of Law, where she served as a senior editor at the Washington University Jurisprudence Review and was selected as a Stuart L. Oelbaum Public Interest Fellow.
-Her academic achievements include earning the CALI Award for the highest grade in a law school class, the Award for Excellence in Oral Advocacy, Washington University’s Scholars in Law program, and publication of her note, “Free Exercise in the Covid Era: The New Court’s Kantian Approach to Religion.”
+They received their undergraduate degree from the University of Miami and their law degree from Washington University School of Law, where they served as a senior editor at the Washington University Jurisprudence Review and was selected as a Stuart L. Oelbaum Public Interest Fellow.
+Their academic achievements include earning the CALI Award for the highest grade in a law school class, the Award for Excellence in Oral Advocacy, Washington University’s Scholars in Law program, and publication of their note, “Free Exercise in the Covid Era: The New Court’s Kantian Approach to Religion.”